What is goodwill in accounting?

 Why goodwill is important in accounting

-Goodwill can be positive or negative on an income statement.
-Positive goodwill means your business is valued higher than its assets and liabilities.
-Negative goodwill means your business is valued lower than its assets and liabilities.
+Positive goodwill means a business is valued higher than its net assets and liabilities.
+Negative goodwill means a business is valued lower than its net assets, which can sometimes happen in distressed sales or bargain purchases.

-High goodwill usually means your business has a competitive advantage.
+High goodwill usually signals a competitive advantage, such as strong brand recognition, loyal customers, or a skilled workforce.
 This can increase value to investors and influence strategic business decisions.
-Monitoring goodwill helps you spot changes in your business’s performance.
+Monitoring goodwill also helps you spot changes in your business's performance over time.

-Goodwill is also important for your financial records.
-Both Generally Accepted Accounting Principles (GAAP) and International Financial Reporting Standards (IFRS) require you to show goodwill annually on your financial statements.
-Goodwill appears on your business’ balance sheet as an intangible asset.
+Goodwill matters for your financial records too.
+Both Generally Accepted Accounting Principles (GAAP) and International Financial Reporting Standards (IFRS) require you to report goodwill on your financial statements.
+It appears on your balance sheet as an intangible asset.

 Goodwill vs other assets